Visa & administrative processes: International student

 - proof of legal, money-earning activities outside of the time normally given over to studies.

 For each visa application, international students must provide the documents listed below to the embassy or Belgian consulate:

-- Written confirmation from your chosen higher education institution.
+- Written confirmation (registration authorisation) from your chosen higher education institution.
 You have three different options:

 - provide proof of enrolment on a course programme;

 - provide proof of admission or pre-enrolment on a course programme;

 - or provide proof of registration for an admissions exam.

 - Your secondary school (high school) end of studies diploma, Bachelor’s degree or Master’s degree, alongside a transcript of your grades.